Pago Pago, American Samoa: Climate

 Pago Pago has a tropical rainforest climate (Köppen climate classification Af) with hot temperatures and abundant year-round rainfall.
 All official climate records for American Samoa are kept at Pago Pago.
 The hottest temperature ever recorded was 99 F on February 22, 1958.
 Conversely, the lowest temperature on record was 59 F on October 10, 1964.
 The average annual temperature recorded at the weather station at Pago Pago International Airport is 82 F, with a temperature range of about two degrees Fahrenheit separating the average monthly temperatures of the coolest and hottest months.

-Pago Pago has been named one of the wettest places on Earth.
+Pago Pago has been named one of the rainiest places on Earth.
 Due to its warm winters, the plant hardiness zone is 13b.
 It receives 128.34 in of rain per year.
 The rainy season lasts from October through May, but the town experiences warm and humid temperatures year-round.
 Besides it being wetter and more humid from November–April, this is also the hurricane season.
 The frequency of hurricanes hitting Pago Pago has increased dramatically in recent years.
 The windy season lasts from May to October.
 As warmer easterlies are forced up and over Rainmaker Mountain, clouds form and drop moisture on the city.
 Consequentially, Pago Pago experiences twice the rainfall of nearby Apia in Western Samoa.
 The average yearly rainfall in Pago Pago Harbor is 197. in, whereas in neighboring Western Samoa, it is around 118. in per year.

 Rainmaker Mountain, which is also known as Mount Pioa, is a designated National Natural Landmark.
 It is notable for its ability to extract rain in tremendous quantities.
 Rising 1,716 ft out of the ocean, the Pioa monolith blocks the path of the low clouds heavy with fresh water as they are pushed along by the southeast tradewinds.
 The southeast ridge of Rainmaker Mountain reaches up into the clouds creating downfalls of enormous proportions.